kayuapi/polaris-react/src/components/ComboBox/README.md

 The ComboBox component should:

-- Be clearly labeled so it’s obvious to the merchant what type of options will be available
+- Be clearly labeled so it’s noticeable to the merchant what type of options will be available
 - Not be used within a popover
 - Indicate a loading state to the merchant while option data is being populated